Unravelling the Connections - Part I

 Just four months after the end of The Great War, and at the height of the popularity of the Ford Model T, the operation of the Trinidad Ford dealership commenced in the name of a young Irishman.
 On 19th March 1919, the Charles McEnearney Ford dealership was opened at No. 25 Richmond Street in Port of Spain, Trinidad.
-What is not widely known is that Charles McEnearney’s partner in business and the co-founder of the well-known automobile business was Robert (Bobby) de Sousa, a member of a long-established Portuguese family.
+What is not widely known is that Charles McEnearney’s partner in business and the co-founder of the well-known automobile business was Robert (Bobby) de Sousa, a member of a long-established Portuguese family in Trinidad.
 He was an estate proprietor who had started his working life in San Fernando as a merchant.
 Several years after co-founding the company that bore his name, Charles McEnearney decided to leave Trinidad and return to the United States.
 He sold his interest in the business to Robert de Sousa who then ran the entity at No. 25 Richmond Street as sole owner.

 During that time, the Sheppard family lived at No. 30 Richmond Street, directly opposite to the McEnearney dealership and showroom at No. 25 Richmond Street.
-My grandfather, Charlie Sheppard, had bought the large residence where he lived with his wife Elsie Gomez and 12 children until his untimely death in 1931.
+My grandfather, Charles (Charlie) Sheppard, had bought the large residence where he lived with his wife Elsie Gomez and 12 children until his untimely death in 1931.
 It was at the McEnearney business across the street that Robert de Sousa's son Leslie met and fell in love with my father’s sister, Ida Sheppard.
 A romance ensued and they were married on 22nd July 1933 at St. Ann's Church of Scotland, Port of Spain.
 Ida’s parents (my grandparents) were also of Portuguese roots.
 The family ties between de Sousa and Sheppard families became even stronger when Robert de Sousa’s daughter Joyce married my father's brother Charles Albert (Bertie) Sheppard, in 1938.

-Charles McEnearney was born on 29 April, 1887 in Rathfriland, Ireland and grew up in County Down.
+Charles Edward McEnearney was born on 29 April, 1887 in Rathfriland, Ireland and grew up in County Down.
 He was a Naturalized American citizen, having immigrated to the USA as a minor with his parents.
 Records show that he traveled back and forth from his home in New York to Trinidad.
 He brought to Trinidad two American dealerships: the Singer Sewing Machine Company and the Ford Motorcar Company.
 He also represented an American company seeking to purchase copra and other coconut-based products.